Raphaelmos/Series/Different projects/Paint Application Python/README.md

 - Add a fill entire canvas <br>
 - Change size of the canvas <br>
 - Saving/loading canvas images so work isn't lost when closing the program.
 Basic file I/O functionality would make the app more polished. <br>
-- Undo/redo feature similar to a ctrl Z hotkey
+- Undo/redo feature similar to a ctrl Z hotkey <br>
+- Better aesthetic too